-Allergy to cow's milk is one of the most common food allergies in childhood and affects about 1-2% of preschool children.
-Most children grow out of it by the age of 3-5 years — less than 0.1% of school age children have cow's milk allergy.
+Allergy to cow's milk is one of the most common food allergies in childhood and affects about 1 to 2% of preschool children.
+Most children grow out of it by the age of 3 to 5 years — less than 0.1% of school-age children have cow's milk allergy.
 True allergy to cow's milk is rare in adults.

 Cow's milk allergy is often due to an immune system reaction against milk proteins.
 Exposure to even a trace amount of milk protein can be a problem for someone with milk protein allergy.

 What are the symptoms of cow’s milk allergy?

 The symptoms of allergy to cow's milk can range from mild to severe.

 Mild to moderate symptoms include:

 Anaphylaxis is the most severe allergic reaction and requires immediate treatment.
 Symptoms include:

 - loss of consciousness and floppiness in babies or young children